onzfonz/comp227/src/content/8/en/part8e.md

 ```

 If we want to finetune it a bit further, since we already have a `Diagnosis` type defined in the backend,
-we might just want to refer to the code field of the `Diagnosis` type directly in case its type ever changes.
+we may want to refer to the code field of the `Diagnosis` type directly in case its type ever changes.
 We can do that like so:

 ```js